melthaw/spring-backend-boilerplate/README.md

 }

 ```
-If we want the blob is upload and saved to the local storage ( your runtime server's file system ),
+If you want upload the file and save it to the local storage ( your runtime server's file system ),
-just import another one replace it with
+just import another one and replace it as follow

 ```
 @Import({LocalStorageModuleConfiguration.class})